xy-liao/jp2forge_web/docs/user_guide.md

 | Heritage Document | 1:4 | 4:1 | `document_type=heritage_document` |
 | Color | 1:6 | 6:1 | `document_type=color` |
 | Grayscale | 1:16 | 16:1 | `document_type=grayscale` |

+## Mock Mode Information

+JP2Forge Web includes a testing/development feature called "Mock Mode" which can be enabled by setting `JP2FORGE_MOCK_MODE=True` in your `.env` file.
+This feature is important to understand:

+### What Mock Mode Does

+When mock mode is enabled, JP2Forge Web simulates the conversion process without requiring the actual JP2Forge library:

+1. Files are **not** truly converted to JPEG2000 format - they are merely copied or small placeholder files are created
+2. The resulting files with `.jp2` extension are **not valid JPEG2000 files** and lack the expected compression benefits
+3. The system generates fictitious quality metrics (PSNR, SSIM) and compression ratios for display purposes
+4. All the web interface functionality can be tested without the actual conversion engine

+### When to Use Mock Mode

+Mock mode is appropriate for:
+- UI development work on JP2Forge Web
+- Testing the application flow without installing the JP2Forge library
+- Demonstration purposes when actual conversion functionality is not needed

+### Limitations of Mock Mode

+Important limitations to be aware of:
+- Files are not actually compressed - they remain their original size or become small placeholders
+- Image information is not preserved in any meaningful way
+- The output files cannot be viewed as JPEG2000 images by other software
+- Reported statistics are simulated, not real measurements

+### Identifying Mock Mode

+When mock mode is active, the following indicators appear:
+- A notice appears on the status page indicating mock mode
+- Job history shows mock conversions labeled as such
+- Log files record that mock mode is being used

+For actual JPEG2000 conversion, you must disable mock mode and ensure the JP2Forge library is properly installed and configured.

 ## Viewing and Managing Jobs